industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure an asset with variables

 Click on the icon "Assets & Connectivity" on the left bar.
-Add an child asset for the main "edge" asset.
+Add a child asset for the main "edge" asset.
 Into this child asset add 5 subassets for the stations.

 ![Dataservice_Assets](graphics/Dataservice_Assets.png)